byrontang/advanced-R-exercises/10_functionals.md

 #### 2. Why is using sapply() to get the class() of each element in a data frame dangerous?

 The elements in a data frame might not have only one class.
 When any one of the element has more than one class, sapply would return a list instead of a vector.
-It might error out thefollowing process or function without clear message if the expected output is a vector.
+It might error out the following process or function without clear message if the expected output is a vector.

 #### 3. The following code simulates the performance of a t-test for non-normal data.
 Use sapply() and an anonymous function to extract the p-value from every trial.